-- ✓ Check if all parts of the screening form are completed (correctly) before data input (= quality control). - ✓ Check screening results for follow-up care recommendations. - ✓ Make individual follow-up care recommendations if necessary. - \checkmark Give general ear and hearing screening advice. - ✓ Explain screening results, recommendations and general advice to the athlete, their coach, carer, or family. - ✓ Complete screening form: "extra services provided at the event" and referrals.
+- ✓ Check screening results for follow-up care recommendations. - ✓ Make individual follow-up care recommendations if necessary. - ✓ Give general ear and hearing screening advice. - Explain screening results, recommendations and general advice to the athlete, their coach, carer or family. - Complete screening form: "extra services provided at the event" and "recommended follow-up care". - ✓ Check if all parts of the screening form are completed (correctly) before data input.